-With the coldest season comes the warmest of second chances.
+With the coldest season comes the warmest of second chances for a lonely widow and widower.

 At age seventy-three, Laura Kauffman knows she is closer to the end of life than the beginning.
 If God willed it, she would join her beloved late husband soon.
 Even so, Laura wonders what purpose God might have for her in this winter of her life—and why this season seems so lonely.